Should VCs be investing in beauty brands?

 Tanya Soman, a venture partner at 500 Startups, says that in addition to looking for younger demographics, stores are searching for technology to improve shopping visits.
 “Brick-and-mortar retailers have also been trying to re-engage customers by looking to technology as a solution in order to provide a high-value in-store experience.”

 Some VCs have already made investments.
 Sequoia Capital recently invested in Charlotte Tilbury and IVP has Glossier as a portfolio company.
+Polaris Partners invested in Living Proof, which was bought by Unilever.
 Several have invested in subscription services like Birchbox and Ipsy, although those are distribution platforms for other brands’ makeup samples, rather than original products.

 Julie Fredrickson, CEO of Stowaway Cosmetics has raised venture capital from Slow Ventures and Vayner/RSE, but she said that pitching a largely male VC crowd was difficult and that many investors didn’t understand her business.
 “Most of these brands are commensurately underfunded compared to tech companies in similar positions,” said Fredrickson.
 “There’s a chance for a totally new dominant player and no one’s really gunning for it.”